zhazhayu/DB/readme.txt

-12121111Git is a distributed version control system.
+it is a distributed version control system.
-Git is free software.
+Git is free software distributed under the GPL.